 It felt like riding time back and forth, only the quiet whir of metal on metal and the odd screech of brakes to mark the passing moments, which seemed to get mixed up in late night stations built like great warehouses with a single clock hanging in the centre, firmly dictating its terms.
 It was so easy.
 Gliding through domesticated lands to a strict timetable, everyone normalised to the system, swiping cards and tickets, hopping on and off.
 Just another day of an endless, mostly grey, procession.

-I went to visit my cousins and their mom for Christmas that year.
-Her and my uncle got divorced when I was young, so I barely remembered her.
+I went to visit my family for Christmas that year.
+My uncle and aunt had got divorced when I was young, so I barely remembered her.
 I just had a collection of stories and half-hinted at truths and lies from which I had built a composite picture around an empty name.
-She turned out to be nothing like what I had made up in my mind, for stories do not capture people, they capture the moments which people are doomed to outlast.
-Rather burned than held prisoner, we slippery fools.
+She turned out to be nothing like what I had made up in my mind, for stories do not capture people; they capture the moments which people are doomed to outlast.

 It turns out that the stories we never get told are always far more interesting.
 It took two parallel tracks made of time itself to teach me that.

-After Christmas dinner – roast beef so tender that it made my eyes water with longing for home, for a char-grilled braai beneath warm African skies – she went digging in a forgotten corner of her office.
+After Christmas dinner she went digging in a forgotten corner of her office.
 She came back bearing three albums in both her arms, tentatively cradled sepia memories, guarded by dust covers and layers of the other life she had come to lead for the last twenty years.
 The albums were made up of her and my uncle’s wedding photographs.

 And my dad’s younger brother, he was there too.
 Already half-fleeing from the frame.
 No-one ever talks about it.
 He stands at the edges, blond hair contrasting with his older brothers’ thick, brown side-partings, flopping over his eyes as the breeze blows gently past.
 His smile is the goofiest of the three and there’s some rare spark in his half-hidden eyes, something I’ve not seen before.
 Did he know what was coming?
 What would have been the colour of that knowledge?
 He seems carefree, happy, completely at ease in this strange night.

 Christmas ended and I returned to the tracks, following them over the horizon and back to my flat.
-Once more unto the breach.
-I was addicted though, couldn’t get enough of the sense of going back on myself, finding all the stories that lead to me, here, now, which I had never heard before.
+I was addicted, you see; couldn’t get enough of the sense of going back on myself, finding all the stories that lead to me, here, now, which I had never heard before.
 I felt like they would be right around the bend, waiting for intrepid time travellers to be lulled to sleep and into the regulated dreams of railway lines.

-Some months later I travelled down to London to meet my godparents, who were visiting for a few weeks.
+Some months later I travelled down to London to meet my godparents.
 My godfather and my dad had been best friend’s for more than thirty years, had served in the army together when conscription was still enforced under apartheid, had climbed the corporate ladder together after completing their service.
 They go way back.
 Often I’ve heard him tell stories about my dad – about how badly he used to drive his mini; about how they would get drunk in the Hillbrow Hotel, set the fire alarm off and then hose down the customers as they piled out in panic; about what a brilliantly intelligent man my dad is.

 Over brunch, I got him to tell me about their time together in the army.
 There are some moments in history that are just unknowable.
 What it was like to be young in the summer of 1939 in London or Berlin; or in the violent, death-strewn South Africa of the 1980’s is truly unimaginable.
 There’s something which stops full knowledge of that time, some barrier the mind can’t overcome in its attempt to render it believably.

-Yet, over orange juice and the full English, my godfather tried told me the story of my dad and one night in barracks.
+Yet, over orange juice and the full English, my godfather told me the story of my dad and one night in barracks.
 Both of them were older than most of the men in the regiment, having been through university, so there was a somewhat strange relationship between them and the officers.
 The officers respected them, used their cars on weekends, listened to their advice, but nevertheless outranked them.
-On the night this story happened, the townships were really beginning to explode under increasingly harsh repression from the government.
-Their regiment was ordered to make ready to move in to Sebokeng, a particularly violent township which was, at the time, pretty much engulfed in street war.
+On this particular night, South Africa was exploding under increasingly harsh repression from the government.
+Their regiment was ordered to make ready to move into Sebokeng, a particularly violent township which was, at the time, pretty much engulfed in street war.
 My dad refused.

 It feels strange to write that, to try and imagine him standing in some bare barracks, a private staring at an officer, refusing to obey a direct order.
 It’s tempting to see him standing tall, speaking calmly with steel emanating from his green eyes.
 A hero.
 I’m sure if I asked him about it, he would say that it wasn’t like that, that it was more a question of what he felt he could and could not do, rather than standing up to the apartheid government.
 That he was scared.
 That he was young and heedless, too, then.
 That life is just one thing after another and we can never know which moments will mean everything and which nothing, nor which photos and stories our kids will one day sift through, looking for the real person behind ‘dad’.
 The regiment ended up standing down, baffled by the rooinek who refused to fight.